Nancy Banks, ENP

 Christy Williams, ENP

 Christy Williams currently serves as the 9-1-1 program manager for the North Central Texas Council of Governments (NCTCOG), the administrative agency for 9-1-1 in fourteen counties.
 NCTCOG serves 42 PSAPs in an area surrounding Dallas/Ft.
 Worth.
 Previously, Christy has held the positions of operation/communications specialist and public education/training coordinator with NCTCOG and public education intern and coordinator at Tarrant County 9-1-1 District.
 She has developed multiple programs and campaigns, written articles, courses, and training material, and presented at numerous conferences.
-Christy was the founding president of the 9-1-1 Public Educators of Texas, has held positions on the Texas Chapter of NENA Board, and is a member of the NENA Education Advisory Board.
+Christy was the founding president of the 9-1-1 Public Educators of Texas, has held positions on the Texas Chapter of NENA Board, and is a former member of the NENA Education Advisory Board and currently is the 1st Vice President of NENA.

 Ty Wooten, ENP